 - Many offers are limited to specific times of the day or days of the week.
 Double-check, before making plans.

 - Senior discounts are not limited to national chains.
 Many locally owned businesses love older customers because of their loyalty.
 Stop by your favorite neighborhood spots and ask about deals.

 - Know what you’re getting.
 Many restaurants offer a senior menu at a discounted price, but it also usually means smaller portions — so the true savings may be minimal or non-existent.

 - Use your age to your family’s financial advantage.
-Consider tagging along with “the kids”, so they can use your discount — especially at drug and craft stores that offer “Senior Days.”
+Consider tagging along with “the kids,” so they can use your discount — especially at drug and craft stores offering “Senior Days.”

 - Several deals require an AARP membership which costs $16 annually.
 The minimum age to join is 50.
 (The discounts alone are well-worth the price of membership.)

 Look for other discounts, too.
 Don’t assume a “senior discount” is your only or best option.
 Oftentimes, you can find better savings via coupons, promos and offers available to the general public.

 If you frequent a business or restaurant often, consider joining their e-club and/or loyalty program for exclusive coupons, promos and discounts.
 (Typically, you’ll receive better offers than just 10% off.)

 Here’s a list of current deals.
 If you know of any we’ve missed, please send them to email@example.com.
 We’ll check them out and add them when we can.
 List updated as of January 21, 2o21.

 Arby’s – 10% discount on your purchase, with some locations offering a free drink with purchase.